marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "characterScript function", "filter method"}}

 The function first counts the characters by name, using `characterScript` to assign them a name and falling back to the string `"none"` for characters that aren't part of any script.
-The `filter` call drops the entry for `"none"` from the resulting array since we aren't interested in those characters.
+The `filter` call drops the entry for `"none"` from the resulting array, since we aren't interested in those characters.

 {{index "reduce method", "map method", "join method", [array, methods]}}

 To be able to compute ((percentage))s, we first need the total number of characters that belong to a script, which we can compute with `reduce`.
 If we find no such characters, the function returns a specific string.
-Otherwise it transforms the counting entries into readable strings with `map` and then combines them with `join`.
+Otherwise, it transforms the counting entries into readable strings with `map` and then combines them with `join`.

 ## Summary